Archivo categoría Revit

 New Windows Surface Tablet Puts Revit in the Field.

-Por Jim Foster - New Technologies, Revit - June 20, 2012
+Posted by Jim Foster in New Technologies, Revit on June 20, 2012

 With Microsoft’s announcement of Windows 8, and the unveiling of the Surface Tablet, it finally appears there will be a tablet form factor that will run Revit in the field.
 According to the press release there will be two versions, one based on the ARM chip and another based on the Intel i5 chip running Windows 8 Pro.
 The iPad, as much it is great for so many tasks, simply does not have the horsepower to run Revit in the field, and delivering the type of user experience one would want with heavyweight programs is a real limitation in the ‘cloud.’
 I understand Autodesk is now counting solely on Citrix to provide its remote platform but even if you are driving Revit remotely would you want to rely on whatever internet connection you have?
 That’s just not a funnel I would want to count on in the field.